jordansissel/sysadvent/2012/11/article.md

  * Label the doors in addition to the rack frame if you have doors.

 ### Label Maker

 The best thing I have found is the Brother TZ labelers.
-The nice thing about these labelers is that the tape is reasonably inexpensive and it is easy to find label makers at a reasonable price.
+The nice thing about these labelers is that the tape is inexpensive and it is easy to find label makers at a reasonable price.
 If you watch the Office Depot and Staples ads, there is usually a battery powered TZ label maker for $9.99 every few months.
 Additionally, you can get label makers that you can connect to your workstation and print them from some external datasource.
 I tend to use the TZ231 tape almost exclusively, but if you had a need to color code things, it isn't hard to get ahold of other colors.

 ## Cabling